Quick Picks

 📋Executive Summary

-Quick Answer: For all-in-one workspace (notes + databases + projects): Notion (most versatile, best for teams).
+Quick Answer: For all-in-one workspace (notes and databases and projects): Notion (most versatile, best for teams).
 For personal knowledge management and local-first privacy: Obsidian (Markdown, offline, plugin ecosystem).
 For enterprise team wikis: Confluence (Jira integration, structured documentation).
 For networked thought and outlining: Logseq (4.1/5, open-source, graph-based, local-first).
 For simple cross-platform notes: Evernote (3.8/5, easiest capture, best web clipper).
 For a detailed head-to-head of the two most popular options, see our Notion vs Obsidian comparison.

 🎯Who Is This For?